mcroddev/libsame/readme.md

 speaking, you must explicitly configure libsame to your needs using the following CMake options below:

+    -DLIBSAME_OPTIMIZE_FOR_HOST:BOOL=ON/OFF

+      ON:  Compile the library with architecture optimizations specific to this host system depending on the compiler.

+           This will render the library non-portable to other systems, but may increase performance.

+      OFF: Compile the library without architecture optimizations specific to this host system.
+This is the default.

+      This option has no effect if a toolchain file is in use via CMAKE_TOOLCHAIN_FILE.

     -DLIBSAME_GENERATION_ENGINE:STRING=TaylorSeries/LUT/libc/App
       Specifies the generation engine to use.